 General techniques such as pairwork or groupwork are frequently suggested and learners are trained in transferable skills (e.g. learning how to analyse something in groups and report back to class).
-Looking at the types of activities used in NewsHour Extra lesson plans, we were intrigued by the types of activities which involve students in political decision and policy making.
-For instance, in the following activities, students are invited to work individually or in groups in order to decide upon issues concerning Iraq's payment of debts:
+Looking at the types of activities used in News-Hour Extra lesson plans, we were intrigued by the types of activities which involve students in political decision and policy making.
+For instance, in the following activities, students are invited to work individually or in groups in order to decide upon issues concerning the role of the United Nations:

+Iraq's payment of debts: